BenHall-7/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions allow the database management system to securely manage users' logged-in states.
+This reduces overhead for both the user and developer because with cookies, front-end devs don't need to send it with every request.
+Users benefit more by not having to log in constantly, and being able to return some time later.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt lets us hash passwords to make us not rely on plaintext passwords, which are a security risk.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt allows the programmer to choose the number of iterations, which can prevent an attacker from brute-forcing a low character-count password.
+The reason this works is because they would then be required to check many iteration counts.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, and signature.
+Header includes the hash algorithm and token type.
+Payload is the data to be hashed.
+The signature is the combination of the header and payload encoded as base64, using a secret.

 ## Minimum Viable Product